precimed/yunhoop/tools/novelty/README.md

 ### identify_overlap_and_novel_loci.sh

 **Function**
-This script compares latest loci contained in a new file against previous ones contained in an old file, and identifies and ouputs the overlapping and novel loci.
+This script tries to compare latest loci contained in a new file against previous ones contained in an old file, and identify and ouput overlapping and novel loci.

 **Usage** ``sh identify_overlap_and_novel_loci.sh newlocifile oldlocifile outprefix``